The problem: “Repairing disk errors” Windows 10 loop

 As you see, you may need Windows installation media to fix “Repairing disk errors” loop.
 What if you don’t have the installation media?
 AOMEI Backupper Standard can rescue you from this situation.
 It allows you to create bootable media to start your computer when it can’t boot normally.
 Also it enables you to make different types of backup including system backup, disk backup, file backup, etc.

 To get prepared for various boot errors, you can create a bootable drive and backup the system regularly with AOMEI Backupper.
 Thus, you can restore system easily from the bootable USB when serious problems occur.
-Just download AOMEI Backupper and follow the instructions thereinafter to create a bootable USB and backup system via AOMEI Backupper:
+Just download AOMEI Backupper and follow the instructions thereinafter:

 Step 1.
 Install and launch AOMEI Backupper.
 Connect a USB drive to your computer.
-Click “Utilities” on the left pane and select “Create Bootable Media”.
+Click "Home" > "Tools" (or the icon that stands for "Tools") and select “Create Bootable Media”.

 Step 2.
 In the pop-up window, choose bootable disc type and click “Next”.
 It is recommended to choose Windows PE so that you can access full functions of AOMEI Backupper.